Browse Submitted Surnames

 meaning "grain, cereal".

-"; a combination of the given name Barak
+Means "son of Barak”, from the given name Barak (2)

 meaning "son (of)".
-The Barakzai are a Pashtun tribe in Afghanistan my Pakistan.
+The Barakzai are a Pashtun tribe in Afghanistan and Pakistan.

 BARON English, French

 From the title of nobility, derived from Middle English & Old French baron

 (ultimately of Germanic origin).
 Instead of referring to someone of rank, this surname referred to a service in a baronial household or a peasant with ideas above their station... [more]